tryretool/retool-app-exchange/applets/twilio-dialer/docs/retool-setup.md

 ### 2. Download the Retool app code

-Download [twilio-dialer-retool-app.json](./code/retool/twilio-dialer-retool-app.json) from this repository.
+Download [twilio-dialer-retool-app.json](/applets/twilio-dialer/code/retool/twilio-dialer-retool-app.json) from this repository.

 ### 3. Import the Retool app code
 On the [Retool main page](https://docs.retool.com/docs/protected-applications-getting-started#importing-the-application), click `Create new` and select `Import an app`.
 Upload the JSON file containing the app code, and name the app.

+You may need to connect the `getVoiceToken` Resource Query to the REST API Resource you created previously.

 ### 4. Explore the Retool app